CristinaGHolgado/old-french-lemmatization/README.md

 ## Data source and corpus features
 The annotated texts used for training and evaluation are part of the BFMGOLDLEM corpus and gather a total of 431 144 tagged and lemmatized forms.
 It is part of the <a href="http://bfm.ens-lyon.fr/">BFM</a> (Base de Français Médiéval), an online database of french medieval texts covering the period from the 9th to the 15th century whose total number of word occurrences amounts to 4.7 million.

 The corpus used for this project is composed of two sources of which a predominant one belongs to only one author (Chrétien de Troyes).
 It is thus an important corpus, but not very diversified (a single author, a single manuscript, a single genre).
 It has its own reference system of lemmas, which correspond for the most part to the entries of the dictionary Tobler-Lommatzsch (TL) dictionary, which favors older forms.
 The rest of the corpus has been lemmatized in the framework of the BFM and is much more diversified.
-Files use CONLL-U format and include tokenized inflected forms, morphological labels based on <a href="http://bfm.ens-lyon.fr/spip.php?article176">Cattex 2009</a> and lemmas.
+Files use CONLL-U format and include tokenized inflected forms, morphological labels based on <a href="http://bfm.ens-lyon.fr/spip.php?article176">Cattex 2009</a> and lemmas (Holgado, Lavrentev, et Constant 2021).

 ## External libraries
 pandas (1.0.1)